zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/automl/automl.md

 	Note the following about the two options:

 	* **Faster Results:** Select this option if you want to get candidate models sooner, possibly at the expense of accuracy.
-This option works with a smaller set of hyperparamter combinations and hence yields faster results.
+This option works with a smaller set of pipeline combinations and hence yields faster results.
-	* **Better Accuracy:** Select this option if you want more hyperparameter combinations to be tried for possibly more accurate models.
+	* **Better Accuracy:** Select this option if you want more pipeline combinations to be tried for possibly more accurate models.
+A pipeline is defined as an algorithm, selected data feature set, and set of algorithm hyperparameters.

 > **Note:** This option works with the broader set of hyperparameter options recommended by the internal meta-learning model.
 Selecting Better Accuracy will take longer to run your experiment, but may provide models with more accuracy.